closerdao/tdf-game-guide/03_governance/decision_process.md

 - Staff hiring and management
 - Implementation of DAO decisions
 - Emergency response and safety protocols

+**Director Term Limits:** The executive director serves fixed terms of 6-12 months with mandatory renewal votes by the DAO.

 ## 🔄 DAO DECISION PROCESS